Skip to main content

 Use the \Export\Json plugin name for the standard JSON structure only.

-2. For an Excel XLSX plugin, enter the following value in the Export-Plugin field on the export channel's Settings page:
+2. For an Excel XLSX plugin, enter the following value in the Export-Plugin field on the export's Settings page:

 • \Export\Xlsx